CP1401/Practicals/prac_07/README.md

     IN THE
     THE SPRING

 Good job.
 Or was it?
-Double-check that you said it correctly.
+Did you say it correctly?
-If you didn't... notice that you had trouble with attention to detail.
+If you didn't... notice that your attention to detail could be improved.
-This is a fairly normal issue, but one that programmers need to deal with more so than 'regular' people.
+This is a fairly common issue, but one that programmers need to deal with more so than 'regular' people.
 You need to continue to systematically build your attension to detail ;)

-For this question, just write whether you read the statement correctly the first time or not.
+To answer this question, just write whether you read the statement correctly the first time or not.

 ## Reflection